LeRoiDesKiwis/Predator-Prey-Simulator/README.md

 # Predator-Prey

-A Chicken, Fox, Viper game.
+Fox is the predator of Chicken,
+Chicken is the predator of Viper,
+Viper is the predator of Fox.